Web Development and Internet Applications

 Students are introduced to PHP and how this technology is used to create dynamic server-side web applications.
 Students learn how to build database-driven Web applications using PHP.
 Students learn techniques to access and process data, manage state information, upload and download files, interact with the file system and manipulate pictures through the study of examples.
 The course concludes with a mini-project to develop a social media network with emphasis on sharing and managing picture albums.

-Pre-requisites: CST8209 and CST8260
+Pre-requisites: CST8209 AND CST8260

 CST8258 Web Project Management